SystemsApproach/sdn/access.rst

    <https://opennetworking.org/sd-ran/>`__.
    Open Networking Foundation.
 August 2020.

-To understand SD-RAN at a technical level, it is important to recognize that the base stations that make up the RAN are, for all practical purposes, packet forwarders.
+To understand the technical underpinnings of SD-RAN, it is important to recognize that the base stations that make up the RAN are, for all practical purposes, specialized packet switches.
 The set of base stations in a given geographic area coordinate with each other to allocate the shared—and extremely scarce—radio spectrum.
-They make hand-off decisions, decide to jointly serve a given user (think of this as a RAN variant of link aggregation), and make packet scheduling decisions based on the observed signal quality.
+They make hand-off decisions, decide to jointly serve a given user (think of this as a RAN variant of link aggregation), and make packet scheduling decisions based on continual measurements of the signal quality.
 Today these are purely local decisions, but transforming it into a global optimization problem is in SDN’s wheelhouse.

 The idea of SD-RAN is for each base station to report locally collected statistics about radio transmission quality back to a